-Propose innovative solutions for high quality person-centred, accessible and targeted social and health services to support independent living, including self-care to empower persons with disabilities, as well as different choices of care across the life-course.
-For many persons with disabilities, the lack of support and care services and insufficient support for families and unavailability of personal assistance undermines their independence and inclusion in the communityData collection is essential to understand the living situation of persons with disabilities and remains a challenge to collect data disaggregated per type of disability, sex, and age.
+Propose innovative solutions, care models and strategies for high quality person-centred, accessible and targeted social and health care services to support independent living, including self-care to empower persons with disabilities, as well as different choices of care across the life-course.
+For many persons with disabilities, the lack of support and care services and insufficient support for families and unavailability of personal assistance undermines their independence and inclusion in the community

+Data collection is essential to understand the living situation of persons with disabilities and remains a challenge to collect data disaggregated per type of disability, sex, and age.
 In addition, data collected often lacks comparability as it follows different definitions in each Member State and Associated Countries.
 Thus, applicants are encouraged to try to harmonize data collection using Eurostat variables and existing international sets of questions in their areas of research.

 Persons with disabilities should be involved in the research through their representative organisations as actors in the research process.
 Research can also address and involve their families, friends, colleagues, supporters and carers and other service providers, as needed for the subject matter of the work, Policymakers and public authorities, social services, and civil society organisations, could also be considered.